MarkusAkesson/Hermod/README.md

 Secure File Transfer Protocol

 Hermod is research project and should be treated as such.
-We take no responsibility for ans security flaws or lost data due to using Hermod.
+We take no responsibility for any security flaws or lany lost data due to using Hermod.

 ## Build